luiarthur/myBin/gcalcli_settings.md

 # gcalcli

-[gcalcli](https://github.com/insanum/gcalcli) is allows you to access your Google calendar through the command line.
+[gcalcli](https://github.com/insanum/gcalcli) allows you to access your Google calendar through the command line.
 I started using it because I use a rather slow laptop for my work at school, which works great when I ssh onto a server to work, but was slow at loading graphics (such as